-The McKenna urban operations training center at Ft.
-Benning uses an enhanced version of the MetaVR™-developed 3D virtual replica of their facility for live training of soldiers.
-The McKenna site features an urban village that was built by Army engineers, which belongs to Ft.
-Benning’s Soldier Battlelab.
-This site is primarily used for live, virtual and constructive experimentation on soldier systems, weapons and equipment.
+The McKenna urban operations training center at Fort Benning uses MetaVR's 3D virtual replica of their facility for live training of soldiers.
+The McKenna MOUT site features an urban village that was built by Army engineers, which belongs to Fort Benning’s Soldier Battlelab.
+This site is primarily used for live, virtual and constructive experimentation on soldier systems, weapons, and equipment.

-As part of the visual fidelity enhancements to the database, the locations of buildings and roads within the database have been refined using survey data taken at the site.
-Survey points were brought into the VRSG environment via a cultural feature data file and were used as guides to adjust placement of cultural elements.
+As part of the visual fidelity enhancements to the database, the locations of buildings and roads within the virtual McKenna MOUT site area have been refined using survey data taken at the site.
+Survey points were brought into the VRSG™ environment via a cultural feature data file and were used as guides to adjust placement of cultural elements.
 The resulting terrain database represents the true real-world coordinates of these elements to within a 0.1 meter tolerance.
 This degree of correlation is vital for enabling visualization of real-time feeds of positional data by instrumented soldiers carrying out exercises in the urban warfare training site.

 Geospecific aerial photography imagery was used to replace the geotypical textures used on the original McKenna terrain.
 A key component of realistic urban warfare infantry training is traversing the avenues of approach to the town.
 The terrain includes 9,738 segment road and track network The geographic extents of the MetaVR database and the extensive tree lines around the McKenna site provide an environment for training soldiers how to approach urban centers undetected.

 The buildings and trees were geo-located on the terrain to match the imagery.
-Buildings were placed visually by displaying survey data from the McKenna site as survey sphere objects in the database using the MetaVR 3D Layering Control Plugin for ArcMap.
-The survey data taken from the site and provided by Ft.
-Benning was put into cultural feature (clt) files with survey points mapped to survey sphere models as shown in the example below.
-The two co-located survey spheres are 1m and 2m radius.
+Buildings were placed visually by displaying survey data from the McKenna site as survey sphere objects in the database.
+The survey data taken from the site and provided by Fort Benning was put into cultural feature files with survey points mapped to survey sphere models.

 The 13 geolocated and photorealistic MOUT building models have radiosity (soft shadows) applied to the geometry to increase their realism.
-Improvements also include the addition of other cultural features to the database, such as streetlight poles with electrical cables, and geo-located geotypical trees.

 Actual and simulated views of the McKenna MOUT site

-In the following set of images, you can compare photographs of the actual McKenna site on the left with VRSG screen captures on the right.
+In the following set of images, you can compare photographs of the actual McKenna site on the left with VRSG simulated view on the right.
 The models of buildings and other structures are photorealistic; the models were textured from a set of photographs of the McKenna training area.